syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 The export functionality within the master-detail grid feature of the Grid enables you to export not only the master grid but also the associated detail grid onto a single Excel sheet.
 This feature proves to be particularly valuable when dealing with hierarchical data represented by two grids in the exported Excel file, allowing for comprehensive analysis and management.

-To export the master-detail grid on the same sheet, you need to set the `multipleExport.type` property of the `ExcelExportProperties` object to **AppendToSheet**.
+To export the master-detail grid on the same sheet, you need to set the `multipleExport.type` property of the `excelExportProperties` object to **AppendToSheet**.
 It also has an option to provide blank space between the grids.
 This blank space can be defined by using `multipleExport.blankRows` property.

 The following example demonstrates how to export master detail grid to the same page in a Excel file when a toolbar item is clicked.
 The [rowSelected](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowSelected) event dynamically updates the detail grid based on the selected master record: